-We offer treatment for all types of head and neck tumors, including cancers of the oral cavity, nasopharynx, oropharynx, larynx, hypopharynx, and salivary glands.
+We offer head and neck cancer treatment for cancers of the oral cavity, nasopharynx, oropharynx, larynx, hypopharynx, and salivary glands.

 Symptoms of Head and Neck Cancer

 - A mouth sore that bleeds easily and doesn't heal

 - A lump or thickening anywhere in the mouth or neck

 - Soreness or swelling in the mouth that doesn't go away